Level 2 vs Level 3 Survey

 Level 2 or Level 3 survey: which one do you need?

 Your offer is accepted, the solicitor is instructed, and the next decision is the survey.
-Pick the right level once and you avoid both ends of the regret curve: paying for a Level 3 you didn't need, or buying with a Level 2 that missed something serious.
+Pick the right level once and you reduce both ends of the regret curve: paying for detail you did not need, or choosing a scope that was too limited for the property and your concerns.

 Survey decider